-Microsoft has disabled hibernation on every Surface devices as those devices are shipped with new modern standby feature.
-The modern standby allows your surface benefits from instant on/off, background activity while the system is off, and simplified wake story feature.
-It is a neat feature for Surface Go when you frequently turn on/off the device from place to place.
+Microsoft has turned off hibernation on every Surface device as those devices are shipped with a new modern standby feature.
+The modern standby allows your surface benefits from instant on/off, background activity while the system is off, and a simplified wake story feature.
+It is a neat feature for Surface Go when you frequently turn the device on/off from place to place.

-However, if you plan not to resume your tasks anytime soon, you should put your Surface Go in Hibernate mode as it will consume significantly less power compared to modern standby mode.
+However, if you plan not to resume your tasks anytime soon, you should put your Surface Go in Hibernate mode as it will consume significantly less power than modern standby mode.
 In this article, we will walk you through how to enable the Hibernate power mode on Surface Go.

 Table of contents

-Here is what it’s described in Microsoft Docs website:
+Here is what it’s described on the Microsoft Docs website:

 Hibernate state (S4)